isomerpages/scamshield/pages/faq.md

 ### How do I set up the app for the first time?

-You can find our app in the Apple App Store if you search for "ScamShield" or click on this [link](https://apps.apple.com/sg/app/scamshield/id1497144087).
+For iOS, you can find our app in the Apple App Store by clicking on this [link](https://apps.apple.com/sg/app/scamshield/id1497144087) or searching for ScamShield on the App Store.

+For Android, you can find our app in the Google Play Store by clicking on this [link](https://play.google.com/store/apps/details?id=sg.gov.scamshield) or searching for ScamShield on the Play Store.

 You can refer to our Setup page for more installation instructions

 ### Do I need a Wi-Fi or data plan for the app to work?